Please enter your email in order to download this publication.

 To more closely align your actual philosophy and your stated one, answer these questions:

 1) Do you understand why this gap exists?
-If you don’t understand the gaps, do you have engagement survey or similar data that could provide insights?
+If you don’t understand the gaps, do you have an engagement survey or similar data that could provide insights?

 If not, can you hold employee focus groups to understand their thoughts on the disconnection?